-Development proposals should demonstrate that they have considered the potential impact on above and below ground archaeology and identify mitigation strategies to ensure that any evidence of past environments, and in particular ridge and furrow landscape, is not lost or destroyed.
+Development proposals should demonstrate clearly that they have considered the potential impact on all above and below ground archaeology and prove that no archaeological remains would be lost or unacceptably mitigated against by development.

+Mitigation strategies must be identified to ensure that no evidence of past environments, in particular nationally important ridge and furrow landscape, is lost or destroyed.